photon-collider/personal_blog_svelte/src/lib/articles/my-first-elixir-program.md

 ### Function Naming Conventions, Pattern Matching, and no `return`  Keyword

 One thing I've found interesting about Elixir is its conventions for naming functions.
-In the `load_image` definition I've used the `open!` and `minimize_metadata!` functions from the `image` library.
+In the `load_image` definition I've used the `open!` and `minimize_metadata!` functions from the `Image` library.
 These functions load the image from the provided file path and remove unneeded metadata from the image's EXIF data, respectively.
 In the event that an error occurs when performing these operations, an exception is raised that can be handled using the `try`, `catch`, and `rescue`  operators.
 These work similarly to their equivelants in other languages such as Python's `try` and `except` operators.

 The alternative is to use the `open` and `minimize_metadata` functions (named without an exclamation point).
-These functions will return a tuple regardless of whether they encounter and error or not.
+These functions will return a tuple regardless of whether they encounter an error or not.
 For instance, the `open` function will return the tuple `{:ok, image}` if no error occurs or  the tuple `{:error, message}` when one does occur.
 This provides an opportunity to pattern match on the outputs for error handling.

 It's important to point out that the outputs `:ok` and `:error`, defined using a semicolon at the start of their definition, are known as [atoms](https://hexdocs.pm/elixir/1.12/Atom.html).
 These are one of the primitive types supported by Elixir.
 They are distinct because they are constants whose value is the same as their name.
 They are very useful for implementing pattern matching structures in Elixir.